Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Beyond the hayfield trail, I made a right onto the Nature Trail, which meanders through the woods.
 The golden carpet of fallen leaves covering the path was soft to walk on.
 I stopped to listen to the raindrops’ cadence, taking in the miracles of the cycle of life—the rhythm of nature, the change in seasons.

-“The technical distinction between a lake and pond” is not standardized.
+The distinction between a lake and a pond is not standardized.

-I came upon the term Limnology – “the study of the biological, chemical, and physical features of lakes and other bodies of freshwater,” per Oxford’s dictionary.
-In the late 18th to early 19th centuries, limnologists defined a lake as deep enough to have two or three water layers in varying temperatures called thermal stratification.
+a small white sign describing ponds with a pond in the backgroundI came upon the term Limnology – “the study of the biological, chemical, and physical features of lakes and other bodies of freshwater,” per Oxford’s dictionary.
+In the late 18th to early 19th centuries, limnologists defined a lake as deep enough to have two or three water layers in varying temperatures, called thermal stratification.
 Ponds, on the other hand, are shallow enough to have rooted plants along the bottom throughout.

 view of a lake in the fall with assorted gold brown and orange leavesHow ponds and lakes are formed.

 Ponds and lakes can be human-made or made by critters, such as beavers here and alligators elsewhere.
-During summer droughts, fires can cause a divot that later fills with water after the dry spell ends.
-Temporary ponds after snowmelt or rainy seasons are called Vernal Ponds, which are vital spots for amphibians to breed.
+During summer droughts, fires can cause a divot that fills with water after the dry spell ends.
+Temporary ponds after snowmelt or rainy seasons are called Vernal Ponds, vital spots for amphibians to breed.

-Sometimes names are changed from Pond to Lake when real estate is involved.
+Sometimes, names are changed from pond to lake when real estate is involved.
 A “Lake Front Home” seems to fetch a more significant price tag.
 However, ponds add beauty to a landscape and benefit our wildlife.

-What are pondless waterfalls?
+What are Pond-less waterfalls?

 A long-time client in Denville, NJ, wants to add a water feature.
 Stephanie is all about allowing critters to have their share.
 Much to my chagrin, she’ll look the other way when deer nibble rather than use deer spray when needed, especially during their fall feeding frenzy.
 “It’s Nature’s way of pruning,” Stephanie says.

-A pondless waterfall will not sustain fish, aquatic insects, and water plants, as described in the park’s plaque.
+Pond-less waterfalls will not sustain fish, aquatic insects, and water plants, as described in the park’s plaque.
 But Stephanie gleefully considers how “the birds will adore it, and the deer will have a place to drink.”
 Plus, it will be a draw to important pollinators like dragonflies and butterflies.
-Beyond that, she’ll enjoy the serenity and soothing sounds of a babbling stream.
-I like to think the wildlife will too.
-Garden Dilemmas?
-AskMaryStone@gmail.com (and now on your favorite Podcast App.)
+Beyond that, she’ll enjoy a babbling stream’s serenity and soothing sounds.
+I like to think the wildlife will, too.

-More about pondless waterfalls – DIY a Backyard Waterfall
+More about pond-less waterfalls – DIY a Backyard Waterfall

 Mary Stone, owner of Stone Associates Landscape Design & Consulting.
 As a Landscape Designer, I am grateful for the joy of helping others beautify their surroundings which often leads to sharing encouragement and life experiences.
 These relationships inspired my weekly column published in THE PRESS, 'Garden Dilemmas?
 Ask Mary', began in 2012.
 I dream of growing the evolving community of readers into an interactive forum to share encouragement and support in Garden and Personal Recoveries - seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
 Thank you for visiting!
 Mary